IBM/aspera-cli/README.md

 #### Shell parsing for Unix-like systems: Linux, macOS, AIX

-Linux command line parsing is easy: It is fully documented in the shell's documentation.
+Linux command line parsing is easy:
+It is fully documented in the shell's documentation.

 On Unix-like environments, this is typically a POSIX shell (bash, zsh, ksh, sh).
+A c-shell (`csh`, `tcsh`) or other shell can also be used.
 In this environment the shell parses the command line, possibly replacing variables, etc...
 See [bash shell operation](https://www.gnu.org/software/bash/manual/bash.html#Shell-Operation).
 The shell builds the list of arguments and then `fork`/`exec` Ruby with that list.